mirbasit01/your_drc/README.md

 ## 📝 Content Management

+### Rich Text Editing

+The platform supports multiple rich text formats:

+1. **Portable Text**: Sanity's structured rich text format
+2. **Markdown**: Full markdown support with live preview using EasyMDE
+3. **Code Blocks**: Syntax highlighting for multiple languages

 ### Adding New Startups

 1. Navigate to `/studio` in your browser
 2. Click "Startup" in the content menu
 3. Fill in the required fields:
    - Title (required)
-   - Category (required, 1-20 characters)
+   - Category (required)
    - Image URL (required)
    - Author reference
-   - Description and pitch
+   - Description and pitch (supports rich text)
+   - Code snippets (optional)

-### Managing Authors
+### Visual Editing

+Enable real-time preview editing:
+1. Set up the preview URL secret in your environment
-1. Go to the Authors section in Sanity Studio
+2. Use the visual editing toolbar in Sanity Studio
-2. Create author profiles with bio, image, and contact info
-3. Link authors to startup entries
+3. See changes instantly in your Next.js app

 ## 🚀 Deployment